Almost a year ago we ‘discovered’ the Buffalo River

 top, accessible from the trail offering a great view of the Bear Creek valley.
 Lots of boulders are scattered over this east side of the drainage

-along with some loose rock on the trail.
+along with loose rock on the trail.

 |